 Add High Fire load in an East-West configuration.
-Put 3 first pieces on the coal bed.
-Leave about 2 inches of air space between the rear firebrick and the first piece.
+Put 3 first pieces on the coal bed without air space between them.
+Leave about 1 inch of air space between the rear firebrick and the first piece.
 See Figure 10 and 11 for an example of high burn load inside the firebox.
 The front (3rd) piece should stand off on the steel andirons by approximately 1-2 inches.
-The 2 other pieces should be added on top of the first

-3, stacked in the middle, in an East-West orientation.
+The 2 other pieces should be added on top of the first 3, stacked in the middle, in an East-West orientation.
 Let the door open at 90 degrees between one minute and one minute and 30 seconds.
 Close the door, start the blower at maximum speed, and let burn until the weight is down to target.

-Figure 10: Position of the bottom pieces (High burn)
+ure 10: Position of the bottom pieces (High burn)